 The Commission adopted a regional park and open space plan for Southeastern Wisconsin in December 1977.
 The plan has an open space preservation element and an outdoor recreation element.
-The open space preservation element consists of recommendations for the preservation of environmental corridors and other environmentally significant areas in the Region.
+The open space preservation element consists of recommendations for preserving environmental corridors and other environmentally significant areas in the Region.
 The outdoor recreation element consists of: